2018 Philippine Super Liga All-Filipino Conference

-The 2018 Philippine Super Liga All-Filipino Conference (also known as the 2018 Chooks-to-Go Philippine Super Liga All-Filipino Conference due to sponsorship reasons) was the 15th indoor volleyball conference of the Philippine Super Liga, the fourth conference of the 2018 season, and the 19th conference overall.
-The games began on October 30, 2018 at the Filoil Flying V Centre, San Juan.
+The 2018 Philippine Super Liga All-Filipino Conference (also known as the 2018 Chooks-to-Go Philippine Super Liga All-Filipino Conference due to sponsorship reasons) was the third conference of the 2018 season of the Philippine Super Liga (PSL) and the fifth running of the All-Filipino Conference.
+The tournament ran from October 30 to December 20, 2018.

+The F2 Logistics Cargo Movers and Petron Blaze Spikers continued their rivalry with a fifth consecutive championship contest, with Petron winning this tournament to claim their fifth league title.

-This conference ran simultaneously with the 2018 Collegiate Grand Slam Conference.
+This conference ran simultaneously with the 2018 Collegiate Grand Slam.